RobinMalfait/placebo/README.md

 let diagnostics: Diagnostic[] = [
   {
     /**
-     * The file path of the source code related to this diagnostic */
+     * An absolute file path related to the diagnostic.
+     *
+     * We will use this as a unique identifier for the file, so we only have to
+     * load the source code once per file.
+     */
-    file: 'example.ts',
+    file: '/Users/robin/projects/project-a/example.ts',

     /**
      * Optional: The actual source code related to the diagnostic.